-For the forward-thinking company, it’s no longer a question of “What does remote work mean?” it’s now about, “how can we become more flexible to attract top talents?”
+For the forward-thinking company, it’s no longer a question of “What does remote work mean?”
+It’s now a question of, “how can we become more flexible to attract top talents?”

 The workplace has changed – forever!
 The workplace is no longer defined by the concrete high raising walls.

-Today, you can work right from your bedroom.
-The roadside coffee cafe down the street; or even the beach can be your office.
+Today, you can work right from your bedroom, the roadside coffee cafe down the street, or transform the beach into your new workplace.

-As long as you there’s internet and you can connect to the network with your devices you can work literally from any location.
+As long as there’s internet and you can connect to the network with your devices, you can work from anywhere.

 Since the turn of the millennium, there has been a growing trend, especially among companies – both large, medium, and even small ones – when it comes to their employees.

 More companies are willing to allow their staff to work from any location.
-Some have even changed their hiring process to hire only remote workers only.
+Some have even changed their hiring process to hire only remote workers.

 And, it’s not uncommon to see companies built entirely by remote workers.
 These changes, of course, wouldn’t have been possible without the widespread penetration of the internet.